alancnet/codetest-1/README.md

 ## Running the test
 ### Windows

-- `git clone https://github.com/alancnet/codetest-1` to clone this repository
+- Clone this repository: `git clone https://github.com/alancnet/codetest-1`
 - Or click [![](http://i.imgur.com/Su6om9f.png)](archive/master.zip), and unzip to a directory.
 - Using Windows Explorer, browse to `codetest-1\test`, and double click on `test.cmd`